Power O'Malley

-Michael Augustine Power (1877–1946), better known as Power O'Malley, was an Irish artist.
+Michael Augustine Power (19 January 1877–1946), better known as Power O'Malley, was an Irish artist during the 19th and 20th centuries.

-Life
+Early life and education

 He was born in Dungarvan, County Waterford, Ireland on 19 January 1877 to Michael Power and Bridget Hannigan.
 Upon the death of his father, his mother married Dennis O'Malley and the family moved to Dublin, where he studied at the Dublin Metropolitan School of Art.
 He took the name O'Malley in honour of his much loved stepfather.